datawire/datawire-connect/README.md

 # Datawire Connect

-**Datawire Connect** helps you build and run resilient microservices.
+**Datawire Connect** is a simple way to build and run resilient microservices.

-It allows you to express the interfaces between your services, defines how they should behave when they interact, and helps them reliably discover and reach other services at runtime.
+Datawire Connect allows you to fully express the contract between services.
+This includes:

+* the interfaces between your services (e.g., expressing your REST or WebSockets API)
+* how these interfaces should behave when they interact (e.g., expressing your timeout / retry behavior over HTTP)
+* how data is serialized on the wire (e.g., JSON)

-Datawire Connect is designed to work with your existing software and languages.
+Datawire Connect works with your existing framework and languages.
 It does not require you to make changes to your existing interfaces, programming languages, or application framework.
+Datawire Connect has native support for Python, Java, and JavaScript, with Ruby support coming soon.

 # Overview

-A core part of Datawire Connect is **Quark**, a language that is used to define the interfaces to your microservices and, more importantly, influence their runtime behaviors.
-With Quark, you can specify much more than just the parameters of the methods you create.
-For example, you can also define how clients of that service should behave if the service is running slowly, or add circuit breaking, or cache existing response values to improve performance.
+Datawire Connect is built on **Quark**, a language designed for expressing the contract between services.
+Similar to a traditional IDL, Quark lets you define your services APIs and how data is serialized.
+In this sense, Quark is similar to technologies such as GRPC.
+Quark also extends the notion of a traditional IDL and lets you express *protocol behaviors* as part of your service contract.
+For example, you can also define how clients of that service should behave if the service is running slowly, add circuit breaking, or cache existing response values to improve performance.
 There's no practical limit to the sophistication of the behaviors you could add to your microservices.

-Datawire Connect also includes client-side load balancing.

-Discovery is achieved in Datawire Connect through **Datawire Hub**.
-This technology offers your services a reliable and resilient way to register themselves so that other services can find them.
+Datawire Connect also includes a native interface to service discovery.
+This interface enables microservices to dynamically discover and route data between each other.
+The **Datawire Hub** provides an implementation of the service discovery interface, but support for other service discovery mechanisms such as Zookeeper or consul.io is supported in the design.

 ![Datawire Connect](static-files/dw-connect.png)

-## The Importance of Resilience

-Resilience is crucial to the survival and growth of any microservice system.
-As they get adopted within an organization and begin to handle more traffic, more services get deployed, and at increasing speed.

-However, without building in behavioral protections to your clients and services, even a innocuous failure in your distributed system could prove devastating to your entire application.
-It's therefore extremely important to design a microservice-based system that is capable of handling failures, slowness, and offer discovery, routing, serialization, asynchronicity, and more.

-Datawire Connect can add resilience to any microservice system using the powerful runtime behaviors that can be expressed in Quark, and through its client-side load balancing capabilities.

-## Getting Started in Minutes
+# Quick start

+You can use Datawire Connect to quickly add resilience (timeouts, circuit breakers, and load balancing) to your existing HTTP-based microservice infrastructure.

 Datawire Connect is super easy to install and use!